-- Cons: Propane powered generators generally don’t have as much power as gas or diesel powered RV generators so you’ll have to watch your power consumption.
-They can also burn through a tank of propane fairly quickly, send you back to the refill station often.
+- Cons: Propane powered generators generally don’t have as much power as gas or diesel-powered RV generators, so you’ll have to watch your power consumption.
+They can also burn through a tank of propane quickly, send you back to the refill station often.

 Gasoline Powered RV Generator

-- Cons: Smelly, gas is “dirtier” than propane i.e. it has more impurities, this can shorten the life of a gas-powered generator compared to propane.
-Can’t leave leftover fuel in gas powered generator or it may clog up the generator.
+- Cons: Smelly, gas is “dirtier” than propane, i.e. it has more impurities, this can shorten the life of a gas-powered generator compared to propane.
+Can’t leave leftover fuel in the gas-powered generator or it may clog up the generator.
 The most hazardous of generators though it is still very safe.
 Can be a gas guzzler.

 Diesel Powered Generator

 - Pros: The most powerful of the generator types when comparing apples to apples.
 The best choice if your RV runs on diesel fuel like many Class A motorhomes, so you only need to use one fuel source.
 Cleaner burning than gasoline-powered generators.
 Safer than gasoline-powered generators.